SIBarcodeNetwork/ReadtheDocsMaster/Docs/exporting_fasta.rst

  :align: center
  :target: /en/latest/_images/geneious_PotentialDataLoss_fasta.png

-In the FASTA sequences/alignment Export window that appears, ensure that only the middle option “Replace spaces in sequence name with underscores” is checked.
+In the *FASTA sequences/alignment Export* window that appears, ensure that only the middle option “Replace spaces in sequence name with underscores” is checked.
 Uncheck the other two options.
-Choose Uppercase or Lowercase based on user preference.
+Choose Upper case or Lower case based on user preference.

 .. figure:: /images/geneious_fasta_export.png
  :align: center